C0NSor18/dam_detection/docs/index.md

 This all took quite a while to figure out, but it did pay off.

 ### An update 10/08/2019
 Although sampleRegions is a convenient function, it does not allow for very large images to be sampled.
-As such, I was riddled with computation timed out errors.
+As such, I was riddled with computation time out errors.
 Luckily, I was able to find a workaround.
-The key idea is that sampleRegions uses image.reduceRegions in its computations.
-The code is shown below:
+The key idea is that sampleRegions uses image.reduceRegions in its computations, which tries to do all of the computations in a single go.
+Since the amount of images that need to be extracted is large, it will never be done before the computation time limit is exceeded.
+To circumvent this problem, we can use image.reduceRegion instead, which computes only a single coordinate.
+We can simply put a map with the featurecollection as data input to compute all of the image patches.
+This way, the computation timer resets for each individual image.
+The only problem is that it might be slower than the sampleRegions function, which you can read about on [GEE](https://developers.google.com/earth-engine/debugging)

 ```
 // Sample grand dams